 Familiarize yourself with our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.

 This guide will use

 sudowherever possible.
 Complete the sections of our Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.
-Do not follow the Configure a Firewall section yet–this guide includes firewall rules specifically for a Terraria server.
+Do not follow the Configuring a Firewall section in the Securing Your Server Guide–we will configure the firewall for a Terraria server in the next section.

 Update your operating system’s packages.

 Configure a Firewall for Terraria

 Terraria only uses IPv4 and does not use IPv6.

 Firewalld is the default iptables controller in CentOS 7+ and Fedora.
 See our guide on using firewalld for more information.

 sudo systemctl enable firewalld && sudo systemctl start firewalld